 Dogs must run around a timed course that includes hurdles, weave poles, teeter totters, tunnels and other obstacles as the handler shouts out commands so the dog will know where to go next.
 They're scored on their speed and ability to negotiate the course without making mistakes.

-While all dogs, including the nonpedigreed variety, are allowed to compete, border collies, like Cody, have virtually cornered the sport because of their intelligence and speed.
+While all dogs, including the nonpedigreed variety, are allowed to compete, Border collies, like Cody, have virtually cornered the sport because of their intelligence and speed.

-Interested folks can see agility performed by the country's best dogs this weekend at the AKC Eukanuba National Championships in Tampa.
+Interested folks can see agility performed by the country's best dogs this weekend during the AKC Eukanuba National Championships in Tampa.
 Agility dogs will also compete Friday to determine which state has the best dogs.

 During the day Saturday and Sunday, agility, obedience and breed competitions will be held at the Tampa Convention Center, 333 S Franklin St. The venue will also have a Meet the Breeds section.

 During the evening both days, judging for best of group and best in show will be held at the St. Pete Times Forum, 401 Channelside Drive, about two blocks from the convention center.
-The evening events will be shown live at 8 both nights on Animal Planet and Discovery Channel.
+The evening events will be shown live at 8 both nights on the Animal Planet and Discovery Channel.